 Chemical Kinetics and Dynamics of Complex Systems

-Apply, explore, and develop novel electronic-structure methods and kinetics/dynamics theories!
+Apply, explore, and develop novel electronic structure methods and chemical kinetics and dynamics theories!

-Build comprehensive first-principle reaction networks, and couple reliable chemical thermodynamics and kinetics with transport simulations and meteorology!
+Build comprehensive first-principle reaction networks and couple quantitatively reliable thermodynamics and chemical kinetics with transport simulations and meteorology!

-Model the complexities of transition-metal catalysts, understand the delicate external field-matter interactions, and explore the future of machine-intelligence driven catalysts and materials design!
+Model the complexities of transition-metal catalysts, understand delicate external field-matter interactions, design new materials for solar and electric energy storage and conversion, and explore the future of machine-intelligence-driven catalysts and materials design!

 Build structural models, investigate atomistic motions of biomolecules and their interactions with small molecules, and unmask the myths of the electronic structures of transition-metal catalytic centers!

 What is the mechanism behind a reaction?
 How rapidly does the chemical transformation take place?
 How can we leverage our in-depth understanding of atomistic-level reactive collisions to manipulate and create novel chemical processes?
 Chemical kinetics and dynamics occupy a crucial position within the realm of chemical sciences.